ModUDuke/Causal-Inference-Introduction/chapter1.md

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:caa5b2cf8b
-## Soggy Cereal 2.a - Means, Medians, and Standard Deviations
+## Comparing Breakfast Cereals: Means, Medians, and Standard Deviations
 Before running any direct comparisons between TechnoCrunch and NeoPuffs, Puritan Wheat Inc. now wants you to get some detailed descriptive statistics about the `time` variable in its dataset.
 Using the dataframe `Soggy`, determine the following:

 *** =instructions